dh1tw/remoteRotator/readme.md

 remoteRotator is a command line application which makes your azimuth / elevation antenna rotators available on the network.
 It available for Linux/Windows/MacOS and written in the programing language [Go](https://golang.org).

+To get a first impression, you're welcome to play with our public demo at [demo.rotator.shackbus.org](https://demo.rotator.shackbus.org).

 **ADVICE**: This project is **under development**.
 The parameters and the ICD are still **not stable** and subject to change until the first major version has been reached.
 ## Supported Rotators

 This is a list of rotator controllers which are known to work well with remoteRotator.